top of page

 Dive Skills and the Environment IDC Dive Theory

-Dive Skills and the Environment can feel overwhelming as it seems to cover so many different topics but really, it can be broken down into three main topics.
+Dive Skills and the Environment can feel overwhelming as it seems to cover many different subjects, but it can be broken down into three main topics.

 DIVE SKILLS AND THE ENVIRONMENT